-While the single residue tags are transient, i.e., when you click on the next peak, they will be replaced with the new ones, the blue sequence tag is persistent and will be present until you press the Clear button.
+While the single residue tags are transient, i.e., when you click on the next peak, they will be replaced with the new ones, the blue sequence tag is persistent and will be present until you press the New button.

-You can extend the sequence tag by pressing the left and right arrow button on the keyboard while holding down the Ctrl button.
-You still have to click on the residue you want to select for the tag.
-If you want to trim the sequence tag, i.e., if you want to follow another tag option, you just press the corresponding N- and -C button N- -C Other options:
+You can extend the sequence tag at either end of the tag by pressing the left or right keyboard arrow button while holding down the Ctrl button.
+You still have to click on the residue you want to select for the tag (as it may not be the most intense).
+If you want to trim the sequence tag, i.e., if you want to follow another tag option, you just press the corresponding N- and -C button.